 - The braking arm is located into the backing plate by a centring pin.
 Note the hole in the arm.
 This hole elongates when worn and must be replaced.

-- The square metal section under the top pivot pin expands and contracts the electric brake shoes once the brake drum moves the arm.
+- Under the top pivot pin, the square metal section expands and contracts the electric brake shoes once the brake drum moves the arm.

 - A spring forces the magnet to remain square, and a clip holds the magnet into position on the arm.

-- Note: Offroad magnets have no clip, Alko recommends using the rubber band to hold the magnet in place until the first braking event.
+- Note: Offroad magnets have no clip; Alko recommends using the rubber band to hold the magnet until the first braking event.
 The purpose of the rubber band is to stabilise the magnet until the drum is installed and tightened on the axle.

 Looking Deeper into Caravan Electric Brake Problems

-- The last magnet in a wiring loom has the most significant voltage loss in an unbalanced system.
+- In an unbalanced system, the last magnet in a wiring loom has the most significant voltage loss.

 - The voltage loss occurs at the end of the line.
-Therefore the best short term remedy is to double the size of the wire from one side to the other or run an additional supply to the last magnet.
+The best short term remedy is to double the size of the wire from one side to the other.
+Alternatively, you could run an additional supply to the last magnet.

 - This is tricky because the hot drum is the second last magnet in the wiring setup.

 - The hot drum is trying to brake the load from the whole axle.
-Its job is to brake 1/2 the capacity.
+Its job is to brake half of the capacity.

-- The long term solution is a balanced writing system that has cabling of significant size to cater to voltage drops at all magnets.
+- The long term solution is a balanced writing system with cabling of significant size to cater to voltage drops at all magnets.

 How to test

-Measure voltages at all magnets by manually engaging the brakes at the brake controller.
+Measure voltages at each magnets by manually engaging the brake system at the brake controller.

-Activating the breakaway kit eliminates voltage losses from the in-car brake controller and does not give an accurate representation of total voltage losses.
+Activating the breakaway kit eliminates voltage losses from the in-car brake controller and does not accurately represent total voltage losses.

-Where the voltage varies between magnets, upgrade the size of the cable.
+Where the voltage varies significantly between magnets, upgrade the size of the cable.

 What are the symptoms of polarisation?